 Diagnosis Related Groups (DRGs) have a long history of development in Australia, commencing with the release of the Australian National DRG (AN-DRG) classification in July 1992.
 Coinciding

-with the introduction of ICD-10-AM in 1998, AR-DRGs replaced the AN-DRGs in December 1998.
+with the introduction of ICD-10-AM in 1998, Australian Refined DRGs (AR-DRGs) replaced the AN-DRGs in December 1998.
 Using ICD-10-AM/ACHI as a basis, the AR-DRGs were developed to reflect

 Australian clinical practice and use of hospital resources.
 The AR-DRGS are used by the Independent Hospital Pricing Authority (IHPA) for the pricing of admitted

 acute episodes of care in Australian public hospitals, and by public and private hospitals, and state and territory health authorities to provide better management,